-You can join a Medicare drug plan when you first become eligible for Medicare and during their annual enrollment period.
+You can join a Medicare drug plan when you first become eligible for Medicare and each year from October 15 through December 7.

 However, suppose you lose your current creditable prescription drug coverage through no fault of your own.
 In that case, you will also be eligible for a two (2) month Special Enrollment Period (SEP) to join a Medicare drug plan.